Luis-Moura/worst_ui_competition/README.md

     ```bash
     npm run dev
     ```
-    The application will be available at `http://localhost:5173/` or another port, depending on the output in your terminal.
-Please check the terminal for the exact URL and port where the application is running.
+    The application will be available at `http://localhost:5173/`.

 ## File Structure
 - **`src/App.tsx`:** Main component file with core application logic.